vooze/arc-black-ubuntu/README.md

 Not really a coder, but this is my attempt at making the arc-theme at bit more unity-friendly.

-This theme is build with GTK3.18 in mind, so it's for Ubuntu unity 16.04 ONLY.
+This theme is build with GTK3.18 in mind, so it's for Ubuntu unity 16.04 ONLY. - If you dont like OSX icons,  you  can use the orignals with the "non-OSX" branch.

 Theme is a fork of https://github.com/horst3180/arc-theme/ - Thanks to horst3180 for his wonderful theme.

+If you have more suggestions feel free to ask or make pull-requests.

 # Changes made